 Apple is a perfect example of UX copy that uses inclusive language.

-Even though sometimes they talk about specific technology features they always give real life examples that everyone understand.
+Even though sometimes they talk about specific tech features they always give real-life examples that everyone understands.

 They know their audience is varied and they have to talk to everyone.